a-parris21/BTI325-A6/README.md

 ## Acknowledgements
 This project was developed as part of the BTI325 course at Seneca Polytechnic.
 Special thanks to my course instructor for her support and feedback.

+## Notice
+Please note that the application was previously hosted on Heroku.
+Due to changes in hosting arrangements, the previous hosting service is no longer available.
+As a result, the live version of the app is currently inaccessible.

+The repository is now intended for local development and testing purposes.